Website redesign best practices

 - This is a full path link: https://www.marquette.edu/omc/bestpractices-web-redesigns.php

 Avoid these unless you are linking to a different site.
 If you use these while you’re working on the development server, you run the risk of broken links when you deploy the site to production.

-- This is a relative link: ../index.shtml.
+- This is a relative link: ../index.php.
 We recommend avoiding relative links when linking.

 Sites should be built to be search engine friendly.